Federal Financial Aid

 Can my parent create the studentaid.gov account and FSA ID needed to complete the FAFSA if they do not have a social security number?

-Beginning with the 2024-2025 FAFSA cycle all individuals – regardless of their citizenship status – are required to have a studentaid.gov account to access and sign the FAFSA form.
-This document explains the process for how individuals, without a social security number, can create their account at studentaid.gov.
+All individuals – regardless of their citizenship status – are required to have a studentaid.gov account to access and sign the FAFSA form.
+Please review How to Submit the FAFSA Form if your Contributor doesn’t have an SSN.

 Watch out for scams!
 The FAFSA form is free, so if a website asks you to pay to fill it out, you’re not on the official FAFSA site.
 Visit studentaid.gov to access the correct website.